How Long Does Alcohol Stay in Your Urine?

 Blood Alcohol Content (BAC)

-The level present is measured in blood alcohol concentration or BAC.
+The level of alcohol present in your system is measured in blood alcohol concentration or BAC.
 It also depends on several external and internal factors, some unique to every person.
 Age, weight, sex, and medical history affect how concentrated the alcohol in your urine is after drinking.

 Urine tests can detect alcohol or ethanol itself or certain alcohol byproducts.
 The type of urine testing can also make a difference in whether the alcohol someone consumes is still detectable more than one day later.